 - Be a valid (unexpired) photo identification that is government issued or issued by the student's school.
-(A school ID from 2018-19 is valid through December 31, 2019, but is not acceptable for spring 2020 testing.) - Be an original, physical document (not photocopied or electronic). - Include the student's full, legal name. - Include a photo that clearly matches the student's appearance.
+(A school ID from 2019-20 is valid through December 31, 2020, and is not acceptable for spring 2021 testing.) - Be an original, physical document (not photocopied or electronic). - Include the student's full, legal name. - Include a photo that clearly matches the student's appearance.
 Black and white photos are acceptable. - Be in good condition, with clearly legible English language text, and a clearly visible photo.